daostack/arc/docs/generated_docs/universalSchemes/VoteInOrganizationScheme.md

 2. **_avatar** *of type `address`*

-    > address of the controller
+    > address of the organization's avatar

 3. **_param** *of type `int256`*